-The headlight delay time is programmable on vehicles equipped with an EVIC.
-Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.
+The headlight delay time is programmable on vehicles equipped with an instrument cluster display.
+Refer to "Instrument Cluster Display/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.

 If the headlights are turned off before the ignition, they will turn off in the normal manner.